cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 For example, a simple control flow could be computing user and product profiles from purchase events.
 After the start, a batch job could start that joins the events with the product catalog.
-After that, execution could continue with a fork, and with two batch jobs running in parallel: one computing use profiles; while the other computes product profiles.
+After that, execution could continue with a fork, and with two batch jobs running in parallel: one computing product profiles; while the other computes user profiles.
 When they are both done, execution is joined and continues with a custom action to upload the computed profiles to a serving system, after which the control flow
 terminates:

 .. image:: /_images/parallel-workflow.png
-   :width: 5in
+   :width: 8in
    :align: center

 Forks and Joins